rhit-netsos/netsec-public/docs/labs/lab1.md

   ```

 Now stop `tcpdump` by selecting that pane and hitting `C-c`, `tcpdump` will
-print out however many packets it was able to capture withe the filter that we
+print out however many packets it was able to capture with the filter that we
 gave it.
 On my end, here's what the output was when I stopped `tcpdump`, your
 might vary depending on some timing issues.